chrisputzu/multimodal-ai-assistant/README.md

 # Multimodal AI Assistant! 🚀🤖

-The `Multimodal AI Assistant` is a free AI chatbot crafted to facilitate local interactions with various LLMs, documents, and a range of advanced functionalities.
+`Multimodal AI Assistant` is a free AI chatbot crafted to facilitate local interactions with various LLMs, documents, and a range of advanced functionalities.
 It leverages the `Chainlit` Framework, along with Agents and Chains, to enhance the user experience.

 ![Alt text](test_files_demo/chat_profiles_llm.png)